 - Based on where you feel you are, ask yourself, your team, or other people:

-- Obvious – is there an obvious, written, tried and true best practice for our decision our challenge?
+- Obvious – is there an obvious, written, tried, and true best practice for our decision or challenge?

-- Complicated – does someone outside our immediate team have the expertise and expert knowledge of this type of challenge or decision?
+- Complicated – does someone outside our immediate team have the expertise and expert knowledge of this challenge or decision?

 - Complex – based on our time pressure and multiple right/wrong options, how many experiments or tries can we make to understand our decision or challenge better?